 In the Neo environment, you manage members in subaccounts.
 In the Cloud Foundry environment, you manage members at subaccount, org, and space levels.

 Roles determine which functions in the cockpit users can view and access, and which actions they can initiate.
-SAP Cloud Platform offers the predefined roles: Administrators and users and a set of predefined roles for connectivity.
+SAP BTP offers the predefined roles: Administrators and users and a set of predefined roles for connectivity.

 SAP ID Service